-Public school districts, especially Focus districts and those serving students from groups that are historically underrepresented in postsecondary education and/or economically disadvantaged, in partnership with IHEs are eligible to apply for this grant program.
-BOCES may also participate as partners in this grant program.
-With the possible exception outlined in the next paragraph, school districts must serve as the fiscal agent.
-Contingent on satisfactory performance and available funds, the grant program will support successful applicants for a five-year period (January 1, 2018 - August 31, 2022).
+Consortia of public school districts, especially Focus districts and those serving students from groups that are historically underrepresented in postsecondary education and/or economically disadvantaged, in partnership with IHEs are eligible to apply for this grant program.
+BOCES may also participate as members of the consortium, including as implementation lead, in this grant program.
+A school district must serve as the applicant/fiscal agent.
+Contingent on satisfactory performance and available funds, the grant program will support successful applicants for a five-year period (March 15, 2018 - August 31, 2022).
 This timeframe will see programs through their first graduating class of students.
+Expenditures and activities associated with these grant funds will be supplemental to and will not supplant or duplicate services currently provided.